-Mix of uses.
+• Mix of uses.
 Sites designated mixed-use in the Town Center are assumed to have 60 percent residential and 40 percent commercial.
 This is slightly higher than the 30-40 percent residential that is required in the mixed use designations.
-This assumption for the mix of uses is layered on top of the 50 percent realistic densitylikelihood assumptions applied to the site, which already accounted for a portion of the site developing as commercial.
+This assumption for the mix of uses is layered on top of the 50 percent likelihood assumptions applied to the site, which already accounted for a portion of the site developing as commercial.

 - Mix of incomes.
-Sites in the Town Center that allow 30 units per acre-and, qualify as "lower-income-sites," and have a capacity of 250 units or fewer are counted as 100 percent affordable.
-The remaining sites are counted as 50-20 percent lower-income, 25-60 percent moderate-income, and 25-20 percent above moderate-income to reflect a vision of a variety of housing types and to avoid a concentration of lower-income units on large sites.
+Sites in the Town Center that allow 30 units per acre, qualify as "lower-income," and have a capacity of 250 units or fewer are counted as 100 percent affordable.
+The remaining sites are counted as 20 percent lower-income, 60 percent moderate-income, and 20 percent above moderate-income to reflect a vision of a variety of housing types and to avoid a concentration of lower-income units on large sites.
 This applies to sites designated CMX, RMX, and RM-2.
-The parcel designated RM-1 is assumed to be above-moderate-income.
-While the allowed density would qualify the site to be counted as moderate income, the site is included in the above moderate income inventory to avoid an over concentration of sites in the lower- and moderate income categories and to help comply with AB 725 (see discussion below). - Development phasing.
+The parcel designated RM-1 is assumed to be moderate-income. - Development phasing.
 Only 50 percent of the capacity of the sites in the Town Center is counted in the sites inventory to reflect an assumption that about half of the area could build out during the Housing Element planning period.
 Rather than selecting which parcels to include and which to exclude, the 50 percent capacity assumption is applied to all sites in the Town Center.
 This is shown in the table as "50% Likelihood."
 This means that what is shown as the total capacity for each individual site is significantly less than the actual realistic capacity for the site.

-Figure 1E-2.63 shows the sites within the West Shaw Avenue Town Center and Table 1E-2.10-11 summarizes the inventoried capacity by land use designation.
-In total, there are 3,2313,227 units counted in the sites inventory in this area, including 1,5731,177 lower-income, 784-1,585 moderate-income, and 874-395 above moderate-income units.
+Figure 1E-2.6 shows the sites within the West Shaw Avenue Town Center and Table 1E-2.11 summarizes the inventoried capacity by land use designation.
+In total, there are 3,227 units counted in the sites inventory in this area, including 1,177 lower-income, 1,585 moderate-income, and 395 above moderate-income units.